 The Zoning Ordinance allows for the development of boardinghouses as a permitted use type in the R-3 district and as a conditionally permitted use in the C-R Commercial Residential District.
 In other residential districts, boardinghouses are not included as either a permitted or conditional use type.
 Signs advertising the use type of boardinghouses are not allowed.
-Program 5.1.1 is proposed to ensure that the City is in full compliance and encouraging the development of SRO housing as described in AB 2634 and that the Municipal Code is internally consistent in how boardinghouses are permitted.
-See also Program 2.1.3 Single Room Occupancy (SROs).
+As described in Program 5.1.1, in October 2023, the City amended its Zoning Code to ensure that the City is in full compliance and encouraging the development of SRO housing as described in AB 2634 and that the Municipal Code is internally consistent in how boardinghouses are permitted.
+See also Program 2.1.2 Single Room Occupancy (SROs).